Tamtox/parse_test/README.md

-# JS Applicants Tasks
+# Applicants Tasks (JavaScript)

 ## Goals

-This project aims to test the knowledge and skill level of the applicant for the position of **Junior JavaScript/NodeJS** developer in [ScrapeIt.io](https://scrapeit.io).
+This project aims to test the knowledge and skill level of the applicant for the position of **Junior JavaScript developer** at [ScrapeIt.io](https://scrapeit.io).

 ## How to pass the challenge